actions/stale/README.md

 Default value: `false`
 Required Permission: `pull-requests: write`

-#### exempt-milestones
+#### exempt-issue-milestones

-A white-list of milestone(s) to only process the issues or the pull requests that does not contain one of these milestone(s).
+A white-list of milestone(s) to only process the issues that does not contain one of these milestone(s).
 It can be a comma separated list of milestones (e.g: `V1,next`).

 If unset (or an empty string), this option will not alter the stale workflow.

 Default value: unset

-#### exempt-issue-milestones

-Override [exempt-milestones](#exempt-milestones) but only to process the issues that does not contain one of these milestone(s).

-Default value: unset

 #### exempt-pr-milestones

-Override [exempt-milestones](#exempt-milestones) but only to process the pull requests that does not contain one of these milestone(s).
+A white-list of milestone(s) to only process the pull requests that does not contain one of these milestone(s).
+It can be a comma separated list of milestones (e.g: `V1,next`).

+If unset (or an empty string), this option will not alter the stale workflow.

 Default value: unset